delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 ## Importance of Luminosity

 Along with the center of mass energy, instantanous luminosity is the most significant performance parameter for any particle accelerator.
-Real-time monitoring of instantaneous luminosity is critical for the acclerator to carry out beam tuning and collision optimization.
+Real-time monitoring of instantaneous luminosity is critical for the accelerator to carry out beam tuning and collision optimization.
 It is also essential for the CMS trigger system in order to scale or throttle the data throughput.

 Measurement of integrated luminosity is also incredibly crucial since its limited precision represents a contribution to the systematic uncertainty for most physics searches and measurements.